mathildebrosseau/transition-python-lib/README.md

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;If the parameter is empty.

 ### set_url :
 This method allows users to set the base URL that will be used for the API calls.
-By default, it is set to the development URL.

 **Parameters :**&emsp;***url***&ensp;:&ensp;*string*\
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;URL used for API calls.